Ethan-Chew/Webify/docs/testing.md

 This document details how this project can be tested

 ## Responsiveness
 This project will work fine on all phone sizes.
 Depending on the device's screen size, various elements will be rendered differently, and the font sizes are decreased.
+Some of the key responsiveness features have been listed below.
 1. **Navigation Bar**
     - On Both Desktop and Mobile, the Navigation Bar spans the top of the screen
     - On Desktop, company name remains on the left side, and it's various tabs on the right